How To Make A Christmas Village Wreath

 What You’ll Need:

-Mini Christmas Village Houses – We found these at Target’s Bullseye Playground / Dollar Spot area
+- Mini Christmas Village Houses – We found these at Target’s Bullseye Playground / Dollar Spot area last year but it looks like they’ve made them into ornaments this year.
+There’s a set of mini galvanized metal village house ornaments that look very similar.

 We started off by faux flocking our Christmas wreath using white paint.
-For more details on how we did that, check out our post here
+For more details on how we did that, check out our post on How To Flock A Christmas Wreath The Easy Way

 Painting The Village Houses And Trees

 Use whatever colors you’d like.
 We just happened to have these on hand.
-The houses would look great using one color too adding more and more white to the color to create a more ombre look.
+The village houses would look great using one color too, adding more and more white to the color to create a more ombre look.

 We mixed a little white acrylic paint with each of the colors to tone down the colors a bit.